Data-Driven Chance Constrained Programs over Wasserstein Balls: Introduction

-To our best knowledge, the paper of \cite{xie2018bicriteria} is the only previous work on data-driven chance constraints over Wasserstein ambiguity sets.
-The authors study the special class of covering problems, where the feasible region $\mathcal{X}$ satisfies $\eta \mathcal{X} \subseteq \mathcal{X}$ for every $\eta \geq 1$, and they prove that the corresponding variant of problem~\eqref{prob:cc general} is NP-hard.
-They also demonstrate that two popular approximation schemes, the CVaR approximation as well as the scenario approximation, can perform arbitrarily poorly for classical chance constraints, that is, when the Wasserstein radius is $\theta = 0$.
-Based on this insight, the authors propose a bicriteria approximation scheme for covering problems with classical as well as distributionally robust chance constraints that determines solutions that trade off a higher risk threshold $\varepsilon' > \varepsilon$ in the chance constraint with a better objective value.
-This is achieved by solving a tractable convex relaxation of the chance constrained problem (using, \emph{e.g.}, a Markovian or Bernstein generator) and subsequently scaling the solution to this relaxation to be feasible for the chance constraint with the higher risk threshold $\varepsilon'$.
+Figure~\ref{fig:bound} compares the \emph{worst-case} reliability offered by the Wasserstein ambiguity set with the \emph{best-case} reliability of the $\phi$-divergence ambiguity set for a uniform distribution over the interval~$[0, 1]$.
+We observe that in low-sample regimes, $\phi$-divergence ambiguity sets may underestimate the true VaR with high probability. $\clubsuit$

-We note that there is also a related but distinct literature on safe tractable approximations to chance constrained programs.
-Using the training dataset $\{\bmh{\xi}_i\}_{i \in [N]}$, this literature constructs uncertainty sets for classical robust optimization problems such that any solution to the robust optimization problem satisfies the chance constraint under the unknown true data-generating distribution with high confidence.
-In contrast to the aforementioned literature on data-driven chance constraints, the resulting optimization problems can be solved in polynomial time, but their feasible regions do not converge to the feasible region of the chance constrained program even if the number of samples approaches infinity.
-Safe tractable approximations can be constructed, amongst others, through the Strassen-Dudley representation theorem \citep{erdougan2006ambiguous}, goodness-of-fit statistics \citep{yanikouglu2012safe} or statistical hypothesis tests \citep{bertsimas2018data}.
+To our best knowledge, the paper of \cite{xie2020bicriteria} is the only previous work on data-driven chance constraints over Wasserstein ambiguity sets.
+The authors study the special class of covering problems, where the feasible region $\mathcal{X}$ satisfies $\eta \mathcal{X} \subseteq \mathcal{X}$ for every $\eta \geq 1$.
+This problem class encompasses, among others, portfolio optimization problems without budgetary restrictions and lot-sizing problems in the absence of setup costs.
+The authors prove that the resulting individual chance constrained program is NP-hard.
+They also demonstrate that two popular approximation schemes, the CVaR approximation as well as the scenario approximation, can perform arbitrarily poorly for classical individual chance constraints, that is, when the Wasserstein radius is $\theta = 0$.
+Based on this insight, the authors propose a bicriteria approximation scheme for covering problems with classical as well as distributionally robust individual chance constraints over moment and Wasserstein ambiguity sets.
+This bicriteria approximation scheme determines solutions that trade off a higher risk threshold $\varepsilon' > \varepsilon$ in the chance constraint with a smaller optimality gap $\varepsilon' / (\varepsilon' - \varepsilon)$.
+This is achieved by solving a tractable convex relaxation of the chance constrained problem (using, \emph{e.g.}, a Markovian or Bernstein generator) and subsequently scaling the solution to this relaxation so that it becomes feasible for the chance constraint with the higher risk threshold $\varepsilon'$.
+By design, the performance guarantee of the bicriteria approximation scheme becomes weaker (and eventually trivial) as the selected risk threshold $\varepsilon'$ \mbox{approaches the risk threshold $\varepsilon$ of the original problem formulation.}